esciencecenter-digital-skills/workshop-metadata/ds-cr/advertisement.md

-During 'Best Practices in Research Software Development' workshops, researchers learn best software practices skills to facilitate open and reproducible research.
+During 'Good Practices in Research Software Development' workshops, researchers learn best software practices skills to facilitate open and reproducible research.
 The workshops focus on methods to build modular, reusable, maintainable,